PC-Admin/perthserverplus.com/content/post/georedundant-storage-made-easy/index.md

 ---

-I went to the extra effort of testing an abrupt site failure on this cluster, I did this by forcibly shutting off the VMs in datacenter a1.
+I also tested an abrupt site failure on this cluster, I did this by forcibly shutting off the VMs in datacenter a1.
 The filesystem became unresponsive for 33 seconds, and then it was back to normal.

 I then tested a sudden isolation of the network between the 2 sites, where both could talk to the tiebreaker node but not to each other.
 I did this by quickly erecting firewall rules on the hosts in a1 and severing any existing connections.
 The filesystem became unresponsive for 47 seconds before returning to normal.